dankelley/dek_blog/_posts/2024-02-08-using-rda-as-notebook.md

 planning it out in advance.
 My approach is to use a saw before a plane, a plane before sandpaper, and so on.

+Here's an example of why I made this.
+I like how I can insert comments in there, as well as values.
+And I think it will be convenient in an Rmd or Rnw file (that is, in a final document) to have all such things loadable in a single rda file.

 ```R
 debug <- FALSE